BilhaNanetia/phase-4-final-project/README.md

 - Logged in users can search and browse recipes from an external API
 - Logged in users can click on a recipe to view detailed information, including ingredients and instructions
 - Logged in users can view a list of all recipes.
-- Logged in users can comment on recipes.
 - Logged in users can manage their own profile
 - Logged in users can log out from the application
 ## Prerequisites